 - Service Location: Entity’s Postal/Zip Code: This refers to the provider.
 Make sure to include the final four digits of the nine-digit zip code (not just 0000) if this shows up as an error.

 In most cases, you will be able to determine which entity is indicated by the information being required, or the location on the form.
 In cases where this is not clear, a call to the payer is probably going to be required to find out exactly what information they need.

 Medical billing is becoming more complex all the time.
-If you are still doing medical billing in-house, give us a call at 800-640-6409 or click this link to request a free demo.
-Our client case studies illustrate the benefits of having Medcare MSO handle billing and revenue cycle management (RCM) and we are happy to answer any questions you have.
+If you are still doing medical billing in-house, give us a call at 800-640-6409 or request a free demo.
+Our client case studies illustrate the benefits of having Medcare MSO handle billing and revenue cycle management (RCM) (RCM) and we are happy to answer any questions you have.